ThoAppelsin/virtual-window/README.md

-Virtual Window was a project where I prepared a 3D computer graphics application for Universal Windows Platform using DirectX 11 and DirectXTK.
-Unlike a traditional 3D computer graphics application, this application allows the viewer to move their heads to view and observe the content behind the screen, as if they were looking through a window of their room.
+Virtual Window project is about making the 3D computer graphics applications more realisticly three dimensional.
+It demonstrates the idea of projecting the 3D world behind onto screen with respect to the viewer's position, on a Universal Windows Platform application written in C++ using DirectX 11 and DirectXTK.

+Before I had started to this project, my aim was to turn my computer screen into a window to the virtual world behind, hence I chose the name *Virtual Window* for the project.

 ## Overview